omkarfadtare965/Practical_data_science/README.md

   > ___`Label drift`___ Label drift happens when the meaning of the target labels changes over time.
 For example, if the criteria for labelling data as "cat" or "dog" change, the model will struggle to learn and make accurate predictions because the definitions of the labels are inconsistent.

-### Matrics to measure imbalance in data:
-- Below are some of the matrices used to measure class imbalance in dataset:
+__Matrics to measure imbalance in data:__
-  > ___`Class imbalance`___ refers to a situation in a classification problem where the number of instances in each class is not evenly distributed.
+- ___`Class imbalance`___ refers to a situation in a classification problem where the number of instances in each class is not evenly distributed.

-  > ___`Difference in Proportions of Labels (DPL)`___ calculates the absolute difference in the proportions of particular outcomes (e.g., positive vs. negative reviews) between different groups or categories within a dataset.
+- ___`Difference in Proportions of Labels (DPL)`___ calculates the absolute difference in the proportions of particular outcomes (e.g., positive vs. negative reviews) between different groups or categories within a dataset.
 This helps to quantify the degree of imbalance or disparity in outcomes across these groups.
 DPL helps to understand whether there are imbalances in outcomes across different groups or categories.
 In the context of a product reviews dataset, understanding the DPL between different product categories is crucial.
 For instance, if some categories receive disproportionately more positive reviews than others, this insight can inform various strategic decisions such as marketing efforts, product development, and resource allocation within a company.
 While Cumulative Incidence (CI) or overall reviews look at the total number of reviews and their general trends, DPL specifically focuses on whether some categories get higher or lower ratings than others.
 This targeted analysis is useful for identifying specific areas where there might be an imbalance.
 Consider a dataset of customer reviews for an e-commerce platform where each review is labelled as either "positive" or "negative".
 By calculating the DPL, you can determine if certain product categories receive more positive (or negative) reviews compared to others, highlighting potential biases or areas for improvement.
+-  ___`SHapley Additive exPlanations (SHAP)`___ values can also be used to assess feature importance by averaging the absolute SHAP values for each feature across all predictions.
+It is a method for interpreting individual predictions from machine learning models.
+They aim to explain the output of a machine learning model by attributing the prediction outcome to different features in the input data.
+SHAP values are based on the idea of Shapley values in cooperative game theory.
+Shapley values calculate the contribution of each player (feature) in a coalition (subset of features) to the overall outcome (prediction).

+# Ding DOng
 - ___`Sagemaker Clarify`___ offers functionality for detecting biases in both datasets and machine learning models.
 It analyzes training and testing datasets to identify biases based on facet/sensitive features (such as gender or race) and generate detailed bias reports.
 These reports include metrics, visualizations, and insights to help users understand and mitigate biases in their datasets.
 - SageMaker Clarify seamlessly integrates with other components of Amazon SageMaker, allowing users to incorporate bias detection and model explainability into their ML workflows.
 - ___`Sagemaker Wrangler`___ focuses on data preparation tasks such as connecting to various data sources, visualizing, transforming data, and generating reports on the data.can help with preparing the data for bias analysis by cleaning and preprocessing it, it does not include built-in features for detecting biases or generating bias reports.
-- ___`Feature importance`___ refers to the measure of the impact or significance of each feature in a dataset on the prediction made by a machine learning model.
-It provides a ranking of features based on their contribution to the model's performance.
-- It provides a high-level overview of feature importance across the entire dataset.
-- ___`SHapley Additive exPlanations (SHAP)`___ is a method for explaining individual predictions made by machine learning models.
-It provides a unified framework for understanding the contribution of each feature to the prediction for a specific instance.
-SHAP values represent the impact of each feature on the difference between the actual prediction and the average prediction across all instances in the dataset.
-- SHAP values offer a more detailed and instance-specific explanation of feature contributions, allowing for a deeper understanding of model behavior and individual predictions.
--

 # This is till week2 everything is up to date you just have to walk through the coding part and include importatnt images

 ### Important links: